Open source · MIT license

 How it works

 No prompt engineering.
 No copy-pasting.
-Describe what you want and run one command.
+Describe what you want, validate it locally, and run the build.

 Install Forge, pick a template, and get a project directory with a pre-configured .forge/ folder.